Documentation

 File Organization

-Blueprints are typically defined in one or more blueprints.yaml files owned by the observability team and referenced by service teams in their expectation files.
-At this time we don't expect to dstribute any common blueprints due to the content typically being organization specific.
+Blueprints are typically defined in one or more blueprints.json files owned by the observability team and referenced by service teams in their expectation files.
+At this time we don't expect to distribute any common blueprints due to the content typically being organization specific.

 Service Owners